 The requests are expected to be filed in the Registrar's Office as soon as the student receives the information and wishes to attend the event.
 At least two weeks (10 class days) in advance of the scheduled event is the time needed for the Committee to review the request and to take the follow-up action.
 The Committee typically cannot address the request if it does not arrive within this two-week (10 class days) timeframe.

 If this deadline is not met, it may not be possible for the request to be processed.
-In this event, the student should work with his/her professors individually to determine if missed work can be made up.
+In this event, the student should work with the student's professors individually to determine if missed work can be made up.
 It is up to the instructor of each class to make this decision if an excused absence is not approved.